-Vision Zero's data-driven approach to reducing serious crashes has resulted in improvements to traffic safety citywide.
+travel behavior by reducing driving speeds, increasing roadway visibility, and/or separating transportation modes.
+SIP projects, or SIPs, are classified by their implementation zone: either along the roadway or at an intersection.
+The data-driven program is designed to prioritize SIPs in locations that have the greatest need for engineering improvements.167 This is reflected by an analysis of SIP density, calculated as the number of improvement projects per mile of roadway, which showed that EJ Areas have received 4 percent more SIPs per mile of roadway than the citywide average and 7 percent more than in non-EJ Areas.168 makes physical changes to encourage safer traffic safety citywide.
 However, despite these citywide and EJ Area improvements, EJ Areas remain disproportionately burdened by crashrelated fatalities and severe injuries.
-In 2021, DOT established its first equity-focused Priority Investment Areas (PIAs) to drive interventions that advance safety, accessibility, and alternative modes of transportation.
-These priority areas were selected based on the percentage of nonwhite and low-income populations, population and job density, and level of historic investment in each area.
+In 2021, DOT established its first equity-focused Priority Investment Areas (PIAs) to drive interventions that advance safety, accessibility, and alternative modes of transportation.169 These priority areas were selected based on the percentage of nonwhite and low-income populations, population and job density, and level of historic investment in each area.
 As such, the PIAs have the potential to drive future investment towards EJ communities and reduce the traffic safety disparities observed between EJ and non-EJ Areas.
 The program serves as a model of equity-driven investment to inspire change across other areas of the City's environmental decision-making.